arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

 - `remove-satellite-joins` _(Enterprise Edition only)_:
-  optimizes *Scatter-*, *Gather-* and *RemoteNode*s for Satellite Collections and CollectionAccessingNodes away.
+  optimizes *Scatter-*, *Gather-* and *RemoteNode*s for Satellite Collections and SatelliteGraphs away.
 Depends on *remove-unnecessary-remote-scatter* rule.

 - `remove-unnecessary-remote-scatter`: